Ragnar790/Online_Rent/README.md

-# Cloning and Running the Application in local
+# Cloning and Running the api in local

 Clone the project into local